 Landscape Architecture as Necessity

-In 1966, the authors of LAF’s Declaration of Concern claimed they were brought together by a highly disturbing environmental crisis.
+The authors of the Landscape Architecture Foundation’s 1966 Declaration of Concern claimed they were brought together by a highly disturbing environmental crisis.
 They issued a call to arms for the profession of landscape architecture.
 Fifty years later, in a world that is increasingly divided, landscape architecture arguably remains the most powerful tool to marry social and ecological justice.

 Landscape architecture has the capacity to address the most pressing and fundamental problems facing the world today: climate change, water and food security, afforestation, infrastructure, energy, and unchecked urbanization.
-An entire new array of challenging programs and projects await the landscape architect.
-Moreover, in addition to beauty and function, there is persuasive political agency of well-designed territories that intelligently work across scales and ecologies.
+An entirely new array of challenging programs and projects await the landscape architect.
+Moreover, in addition to designing for beauty and function, there is persuasive political agency of well-designed territories that work intelligently across scales and ecologies.

-Landscape architecture involves systemic thinking, concerned with ecologies of dynamic change, with adaptability, resilience, and flexibility, while at the same time giving the necessary attention for the concrete and its materiality.
-Today we live in remarkably turbulent and critical times that require radical system change: politically, socio-culturally, economically, and spatially.
-Status quo is quite simply unsustainable.
+Landscape architecture involves systemic thinking, concerned with ecologies of dynamic change, with adaptability, resilience, and flexibility, while at the same time giving the necessary attention to the concrete and its materiality.
+Today we live in remarkably turbulent and critical times that require radical system change: politically, socioculturally, economically, and spatially.
+The status quo is unsustainable.
 For humanity.
-For planet earth.
+For planet Earth.
 For future generations of both.

 We are now at a precipice, a critical tipping point, standing before the wholesale destruction of the planet.
-The never-ending, interlinked and adaptive cycles of growth, accumulation, restructuring, and renewal occur in human and natural ecologies of nested sets of scales and timeframes.
-Landscape architecture must become the essential game changer in terms of not only reshaping the earth’s ecological systems in practice but in transforming the fundamental habitation of the planet through broader systemic thinking.
+The never-ending, interlinked, and adaptive cycles of growth, accumulation, restructuring, and renewal occur in human and natural ecologies of nested sets of scales and timeframes.
+Landscape architecture must become the essential game changer in not only reshaping the earth’s ecological systems in practice but also in transforming the fundamental habitation of the planet through broader systemic thinking.

-The world is marching towards catastrophe, and landscape architecture has a responsibility.
-It must be at the core of a categorical shift.
+The world is marching toward catastrophe, and landscape architecture has a responsibility to be at the core of a categorical shift.
 Climate change is not pseudoscience.
 Compromised summit declarations do not have a forceful impact.
 Landscape architecture must set the boundaries for policy makers and orient social movements.
 Bold and inspired projects can lead policy.

 Despite the impassioned plea of our colleagues 50 years ago, landscape architects have mostly been peripheral to large environmental agendas; in Western Europe, the field is at its most progressive with landscape architects occasionally leading major urban transformation projects and participating in robust infrastructure projects.
-The American landscape architect must more pro-actively create larger opportunities for design of the environment beyond the piecemeal and ad hoc, and landscape architects must deepen commitment, the political will, for the continued expansion of the public realm.
+The American landscape architect must more proactively create larger opportunities for the design of the environment beyond the piecemeal and ad hoc, and landscape architects must deepen their commitment and the political will for the continued expansion of the public realm.
 Clients must be cultivated, and the role of the landscape architect must be properly understood and valued at the national, regional, city, and local levels.

-On-site, interpretative mapping can go far beyond the descriptive and become a form of critical realism (critical in selecting what to map) and the base for insights through the discovery of unspoken and unwritten realities gained from a haptic and experienced sense.
-In turn, landscape architecture is the operative instrument for engaged resistance to relentless homogenization, globalization, and “flatting out” of cultures and places.
-Projects must be contextually embedded, geographically, geologically, and culturally.
+On-site interpretative mapping can go far beyond the descriptive and become a form of critical realism (critical in selecting what to map) and the base for insights through the discovery of unspoken and unwritten realities gained from a haptic and experienced sense.
+In turn, landscape architecture is the operative instrument for engaged resistance to relentless homogenization, globalization, and “flattening out” of cultures and places.
+Projects must be contextually embedded geographically, geologically, and culturally.